skx/sysbox/README.md

 ### validate-json

-Validate `*.json` files from the current working-directory, recursively, or the named directory.
+Validate `*.json` files from the current working-directory, or the named directory, recursively.

+### validate-yaml

+Validate `*.yaml`/`*.yml` files from the current working-directory, or the named directory, recursively.

 ### with-lock